jiangfb/elephantBlog/README.md

 	china: true,
 	/*  change to false when you are ready to switch to production */
 	sandbox: false,
-	/* config which one notebook can be displayed in your blog. */
+	/* config which one notebook's content can be displayed in your blog. */
 	blogNoteBookName: '大象博客',//default name
 	/*
 	evernote(YXBJ) development token ,